pymupdf/PyMuPDF/doc/annot.rst

-:meth:`Annot.getPixmap`     image of the annotation as a pixmap :meth:`Annot.setInfo`       PDF only: change metadata of an annotation :meth:`Annot.setBorder`     PDF only: changes the border of an annotation :meth:`Annot.setLineEnds`   PDF only: changes the line ends of an annotation :meth:`Annot.setFlags`      PDF only: changes the flags of an annotation :meth:`Annot.setRect`       PDF only: changes the rectangle of an annotation :meth:`Annot.setColors`     PDF only: changes the colors of an annotation
+:meth:`Annot.getPixmap`     image of the annotation as a pixmap :meth:`Annot.setInfo`       PDF only: change metadata of an annotation :meth:`Annot.setBorder`     PDF only: changes the border of an annotation :meth:`Annot.setFlags`      PDF only: changes the flags of an annotation :meth:`Annot.setRect`       PDF only: changes the rectangle of an annotation :meth:`Annot.setColors`     PDF only: changes the colors of an annotation